-2021 Summer Fellowship Recommender Form
+2022 Summer Fellowship Recommender Form

-Applicant: Please give a copy of this page to your outside recommender and/or faculty member.
+Applicant: Please share a copy of this page to your recommender.

 Background

 • The Sillerman Center sponsors summer fellowships for select Heller graduate students for work in private, corporate and community foundations or philanthropic advisory services.
 This experience on the "donor side" of philanthropy has been valuable for those whose careers may take them to the non-profit sector; it is helpful to gain a grantmaker's perspective and better understand the power of philanthropy to make a difference.